GlobalDataJustice/globaldatajustice.github.io/README.md

 ### Add a new post to "COVID-19" collection

-To add a new post into the COVID-19 collection you must create a .md file (the same process as adding one to the blogs).
+To add a new post into the COVID-19 collection you must create a .md file (the same process as adding one to the blogs) in the folder called `_covid19` located at the root of the project.
+Note: if there are no posts yet, the folder will not exist and will have to be created with `_covid19` as name.
 The frontmatter must have 'date' in YYYY-MM-DD format.
 For example:

 ```